-Pupils studying history are required to combine information from a variety of sources.
-The use of ICT allows them to do this, through a variety of media and in a style appropriate to the task and the audience.
+The use of ICT allows pupils to convey the outcomes of geographical enquiry, using a range of media and presentation techniques.
+Pupils can communicate similar content in ways that have a different impact, depending on the specific task and the audience.
+Pupils can use presentations to convey a variety of values and attitudes.
 They can refine and adapt their presentations according to need and the impact they want to make.
-They can use ICT to draft and redraft work.
+They can use ICT to draft and redraft their work.
 They can use their ICT capability to decide which software to use to present information and thus further develop their understanding of how the chosen medium may affect the outcome.